Nederlands Juristen Comité voor de Mensenrechten et al. v. The Netherlands, ECLI:NL:RBDHA:2020:1878

 The plaintiffs challenged the SyRi legislation (the provisions of the SUWI Act and SUWI Decree containing the SyRi provisions) under the ECHR’s Article 8, paragraph 1, which establishes privacy as a fundamental human right in “family life, home, and correspondence,” and under Article 8, paragraph 2, which states that interference with a privacy right is only allowed “in accordance with the law and when necessary in a democratic society in the interests of national security, public safety or the economic wellbeing of the country, for the prevention of disorder or crime, for the protection of health or morals, or for the protection of the rights and freedom of others.”
 Article 8 sets forth a balancing test to establish the legal status of the SyRi legislation.
 The court was required to weigh the state’s public interests in the SyRi legislation against the individual invasion of privacy that may result from the SyRi risk reports.

-Furthermore, the European Union protects privacy rights through the General Data Protection Regulation Implementation Act (GDPR).
-The principles of the GDPR include: transparency, purpose limitation, data minimization, accuracy, integrity & confidentiality, and accountability.
+Furthermore, the European Union (EU) protects privacy rights through the General Data Protection Regulation Implementation Act (GDPR).
+The principles of the GDPR include transparency, purpose limitation, data minimization, accuracy, integrity, confidentiality, and accountability.
 In 2018, the GDPR came into effect in all EU member states.

 In the decision, the court addressed the relationship between the ECHR and the GDPR by identifying that, while the ECHR provides broad rules in regard to privacy and human rights, the GDPR provides specific statutory language regarding citizen rights in the protection of personal data.
 The ECHR rights are embedded within the European Union Charter, which governs the GDPR.
 Noting this framework, the court chose to use the principles identified in the GDPR to analyze and interpret the SyRi legislation under Article 8 of the ECHR.

-The court held that the SyRi legislation was a violation of the European Convention on Human Rights because it did not meet the balancing test presented in Article 8, paragraph 2, and because the State did not prove that the legislation and enactment of the SyRi system were transparent and verifiable.
+The court held that the SyRi legislation was a violation of the ECHR because it did not meet the balancing test presented in Article 8, paragraph 2, and because the State did not prove that the legislation and enactment of the SyRi system were transparent and verifiable.

 Regarding the balancing test, the court concluded that a risk report has a significant legal effect on the person whose information is in the report, whether that was the intention of the legislation or not.
 Even though a risk report cannot be used in isolation to sanction an individual, it may lead to an investigation or be used in legal decisions that have significant impacts on the individual’s life.
 The court found that there were insufficient protections in place to create a justified right to interfere with an individual’s privacy.
 For these reasons, the court found that the interference with the individual privacy right was too great to accept the government’s stated interest.